saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 Instead of the painful and tedious process of trying out various locators in your tests until you get what you're looking for, try verifying them in the browser instead.

-Once you have identified a class, id, name, link text, Xpath, etc. for an element, you can use the Selenium `findElement()` method along with the driver object in your JavaScript test code.
+Once you have identified a class, id, name, link text, Xpath, etc. for an element, you can use the Selenium `findElement()` method along with the driver object in your Python test code.

 In this exercise we can create a similar test using another page from the _the-internet _app called